 If you’re looking for an amplifier with an effects loop, here are a few popular models that you should check out:

 Here is a brief look at the effects you will want to run in your loop.
 The order in which to run them is not something we will look at here.
 But can be found in this article showing you how to use your pedals!

 Time Based Effects

-- Noise gate
+- Noise gate.

-One of the things you might realize is that your sound is just so much better when using the loop.
+Spend some time learning your effects loop and what works best for your rig.
+One of the things you might realize is that your sound is so much better when using the loop.

-Most players don’t know how to use it and just run effects into the front of the amp and miss out on its benefits.
+Most players don’t know how to use it and run effects into the front of the amp and miss out on its benefits.

 This technique will allow you to find some amazing control in your rig.
 It might be just what you have been looking for in finding some incredible tone as well!